Customer journey mapping in banking: what it is and how to get started

-How to create a journey map for banking?
+How to create a customer journey map for banking?

 A good journey map goes beyond the touchpoints a customer has with our organization and helps us to understand their lives in a more holistic way.
 In this section we will introduce an example for customer journey mapping in banking.
 We will look at a few applications of mapping a journey of buying a house and applying for a home loan.